mjadiletta/a3-mjadiletta-matthew-adiletta/README.md

 easily and efficiently.
 It was also the easiest to implement because I coded it.

 #### CSS framework
 I chose to use BULMA because it provides many cool features with flex and templates.
 I liked bulma over other options because the formating is very clean - frendly for everyday users.
 It is also an easy import for html design.
+Note: Bulma only works with: Chrome, Firefox, Opera, Safari (not Edge or Internet Explorer)

 #### Express Packages
 1. passport : passport is used for user authentication and was required for the project.